aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli -u +44XXXXXXXXXXX listGroups
 ```

-Notice the shown group ID numbers for your Signal alert groups.
-Replace the group IDs in the included Python script to your ones: `fetch_alerts_and_send.py`.
+Notice the shown group ID numbers for your Signal alert group names.
+Replace the variable values "GROUP_GENERAL, GROUP_PORTSCAN, and GROUP_LOGIN" in the included file `fetch_alerts_and_send.py` with your actual group IDs.

 ## Wazuh API User Creation